 13. Paint the floor of your living room

 Okay so maybe this isn't a five minute job, but it's still a great budget-friendly living room idea.
 Painting floorboards is an easy weekend project that won't cost you too much and can completely change the look of your space.
 If you are brave enough we love love love the black floorboards in this living room and they are so on trend at the moment.

-For tips an inspiration, head over to our guide to how to paint floorboards.
+For tips and inspiration, head over to our guide to painting floorboards.